 Opportunity for a Pediatric Focus

-*As an applicant to BIDMC, you are welcome to express your interest in the pediatric focus in the personal statement, but you must also be willing to commit to the standard Adult focus should that be the decision.
+*As an applicant, you are welcome to express your interest in the pediatric focus in your personal statement.
+First and foremost, however, you must be willing to commit to the standard Adult focus should that be the decision.

 Plan Your Own

-Dietetic interns have a two-week rotation to plan their own learning objectives and experiences to meet their professional goals.
+Dietetic interns have a unique opportunity to plan their own learning objectives and experiences.
+This allows them to gain experiences that align directly with their professional goals.
 Recent examples of areas of dietetics they have gained exposure to include:

 - sports nutrition

 - private practice